Justine2403/python-games/README.md

 - dictionnary that define the key-value of winning pairs (rock-scissors, paper-rock, scissors-paper)

 ## Hangman game
-User plays hangman where they need to find the right word chosen by either another user or generated randomely by the program.
+User plays hangman game where they need to find the right word chosen by either another user or generated randomly by the program.
 User enter a specific letter, if letter is in the word, the program let you know where it is in the word.
 User has a limited number of attempts before losing.

+## Chrono game
+Program generate a random number, user need to stop when time reaches the corresponding number in second Method used:
+- librairy time
+- for countdown before the game start:
+  - divmod(t, 60) to convert second into minute, second if needed
+  - print(timer, '\r') where '\r' allows to print in the same line